NullTale/VolFx/README.md

 ## Features
 * Custom passes - expandable, has minimal set of custom effects and generic blit feature
-* Targeting post processing - can be applied to scene objects by layer mask
+* Selective post processing - can be applied to scene objects by layer mask
+* Downlodable art effects - all effects from [PostArt](https://github.com/NullTale/PixelationFx) projects can be added as passes to VolFx without cluttering RenderFeature list
 * Volume control - all build in effects controlled via volume profile and linked to a layer mask, so scene processing can be easily made dynamic
 * Buffer system - can render object to a buffer texture to provide additional textures(like light maps, pattern animations, height etc) then process and use them later through a shader
 * Configurable pipeline - each effect can be reordered and configured depending on the application
-* Part of Artwork project - all effects from [PostArt](https://github.com/NullTale/PixelationFx) projects can be added as passes to VolFx without cluttering RenderFeature list

 ----------------------------------------- - - - - -  -  - <br>